Alopecia Areata

 Who can get alopecia areata?

 Anyone, male or female from all races and ethnic backgrounds can be affected with alopecia areata.
-In fact about 1 out of every 50 people will have symptoms of alopecia areata at some point in their lifetime (usually before the age of 30); however, the condition usually begins during childhood.
-Someone who has a family member with alopecia areata has a higher risk of having it.
+In fact, about 1 out of every 50 people will have symptoms of alopecia areata at some point in their lifetime (usually before the age of 30); however, the condition usually begins during childhood.
+Someone who has a family member with alopecia areata has a higher risk of also having it.

 What are the signs and/or symptoms of alopecia areata?

 Some people may lose all of their body hair (areata universalis); however, this is less common.
-Alopecia areata can affect a person’s fingernails and toenails- nails look dull and thin and in some case they may have white spots and appear “dented”.
+Alopecia areata can affect a person’s fingernails and toenails- nails look dull and thin and in some case, they may have white spots and appear “dented”.
 The shape of the nail usually doesn’t change and they typically don’t fall out.
 People who have alopecia areata do not have pain related to the hair loss and can live a healthy life.

 Will my hair grow back?

 About half of all people who have mild symptoms of alopecia areata will not have permanent damage to the hair follicle, so their hair will grow back naturally.
-However it can take up to a year.
+However, it can take up to a year.
 The other 50% may have permanent hair loss with or without scarring.

 How is alopecia areata diagnosed?